Soulfullmens/plasma/PHASE1_LOCK.md

 - Introduction of Symplectic Splitting (Phase 2).
 - Modification of $M=8$ truncation depth.

+---
-Any deviations must be committed to the `phase-2-em-scaling` branch.
+**NOTICE:** All development has now moved to the `phase-2-em-scaling` branch.
+The files `physics/vlasovEngine.ts` and `experiments/phase1_benchmark.ts` are strictly for verification of the electrostatic proof-of-concept.